 Use specifically designed project rooms* for your project management to optimize work processes.
-A number of additional functions, such as the visualization of certain project details and project portfolios, help you to plan and execute your projects.
+Several additional functions, such as the visualization of certain project details and project portfolios, help you to plan and execute your projects.

 Tip: Use room templates for recurring structures.